moves-rwth/storm/documentation/usage/languages.md

 categories: [Usage]
 ---

+{% include toc.html %}

 # PRISM

 The PRISM language can be used to specify [DTMCs, CTMCs and MDPs](documentation/usage/models.html).
 Conceptually, it is a guarded command language using reactive modules.
 Storm supports (almost) the full PRISM language and extends it (in a straightforward way) to [Markov Automata](documentation/usage/models.html).

 For more information, please read the [PRISM manual](http://www.prismmodelchecker.org/manual/ThePRISMLanguage/Introduction).
 A rich collection of examples is available at the [PRISM benchmark suite](http://www.prismmodelchecker.org/benchmarks/).

-# Jani
+# JANI

-Jani is a recently introduced modeling language for the landscape of probabilistic models.
+JANI is a recently introduced modeling language for the landscape of probabilistic models.
 To allow easy parsing, JANI is based on [JSON](http://www.json.org/).
 In general, JANI models can encode a variety of model types.
 Storm's support for JANI models covers DTMCs, CTMCs and MDPs.

 For more information, please visit the [Jani specification](http://www.jani-spec.org), where you can also find some [examples](https://github.com/ahartmanns/jani-models/).